phil-stein/term-tools/README.md

   - [ ] appropriate file icons
   - [ ] config file for default settigs ?
   - [ ] use color ?
+  - [ ] add -conf / -config command to print path of config file and result

 ## todo